 The study's authors concluded that the modified breath-analysis device may be able to detect cancers as well.

 While this technology may be one breathalyzer people will not try to beat, bad breath in general can require treatment to avoid social embarrassment.
-Brushing twice a day, flossing and using a specialty breath freshening product can eliminate sulfuric compounds associated with halitosis.
+Brushing twice a day, flossing and using a specialty breath freshening product can alleviate sulfur compounds associated with halitosis.